Dynamical symmetries of the Calogero-Coulomb model: Conformal algebra and the equidistant Calogero--Coulomb system

-First, we introduce the three-dimensional conformal group $SL(2,\mathbb{R})\equiv SO(1,2)\equiv SU(1,1)$ which appears in the context of the Calogero--Coulomb model.
+which appears in the context of the Calogero--Coulomb model.
 As in the standard hydrogen atom \cite{barut67,barut71,barut-book}, this group forms part of the dynamical symmetry of the system.
 In our case, it is generated by the following operators:

-The restriction of these generators to symmetric wave functions, for which the Hamiltonian with particle exchange \eqref{Hgamma} reduces to the conventional Calogero–Coulomb system \eqref{coul}, was considered in Ref.~\cite{khare99}.
-Here, $\epsilon_{\alpha\beta\gamma}$ represents the Levi–Civita tensor in three dimensions, and the index is raised using the Minkowski metric $\eta_{\alpha\beta}$ with signature $(+--)$.
+The restriction of these generators to symmetric wave functions, for which the Hamiltonian with particle exchange \eqref{Hgamma} reduces to the conventional Calogero--Coulomb system \eqref{coul}, was considered in Ref.~\cite{khare99}.
+Here, $\epsilon_{\alpha\beta\gamma}$ represents the Levi--Civita tensor in three dimensions, and the index is raised using the Minkowski metric $\eta_{\alpha\beta}$ with signature $(+--)$.
 The commutation relations \eqref{comK} become transparent once we note that the $g$-dependent term in the Dunkl momentum cancels out owing to the relation $[\pi_i,r]=[p_i,r]=-\imath \frac{x_i}{r}$.
 The Casimir element of the resulting Lie algebra is then given by

 The conformal algebra mainly reflects the algebraic properties associated with the radial coordinates.
 In particular, the generators \eqref{K123} commute with the Dunkl angular momentum operators, since $\pi^2$ commutes with them \cite{fh15}: